 - Electrical current and plugs: 220 volts is standard throughout the boat.
 110v adapters are available.
 Please ask the Tour Leader on boarding if you are not sure what to use.
 We have a few adapters on board.
 The cabins can handle both the following plug types:

-- Meals:Our Thai cook is excellent, preparing a variety of Thai, Indonesian and Western dishes.
+- Meals:Our Indonesian cook is excellent, preparing a variety of Indonesian, Western and Vegetarian dishes.
 Please advise any special meal requirements on the guest information form.

 - Crew Tips/Gratutity: Our Boat and Dive Crews will try very hard to deliver a high level of service, safety and professionalism tempered with lots of fun to optimize your holiday.
 Many of our guests use 5-10% of the cruise price as a tipping guideline.
 Tipping is voluntary and most appreciated!